7 superb places to dine out in Darwin

 Well-known restaurateur Jimmy Shu has furnished this Mitchell Street business with tables and artwork from his Asian travels which is a huge drawcard for this indoor and alfresco setting.

 An even greater lure is the food itself.
 With everything from the signature dish butter chicken to hanuman oysters, there’s bound to be something to satisfy on this extensive and exciting menu.
-And the prices are tasty too.

 Visit Hanuman Restaurant.